The Business Problem

 In this use case, we will see how ServiceNow helps organizations create and distribute their tokens.
 We will also see how ServiceNow can provide both enterprise wallets to allow the organization to manage the token lifecycle and integrate with customers' wallets to manage and present their tokens.

 In the use case, we will see the customer journey of a user Alice who has bought a pair of running shoes from FastShoes.
 After her purchase, Alice can redeem an NFT from the FastShoes Customer Service portal, a digital twin of her product.
-The digital twin helps Alice validate the authenticity and the provenance of the product by knowing the item's manufacturer and its scores in terms of sustainability and workers' conditions.
+The digital twin helps Alice process the authenticity and the provenance of the product by knowing the item's manufacturer and its scores in terms of sustainability and workers' conditions.

 By owning this first NFT, Alice can subscribe to an exciting challenge by FastShoes.
 If she can complete the SuperMarathon ending within the first 500 positions, she will receive two tickets for the concert of her favorite band, the StillWater, and meet the rock band at the show.
 Alice accepts the challenge.
 She trains very hard for the marathon, and on the event day, she arrives at the 250th position.
 The SuperMarathon organization also distributes an NFT representing Alice's accomplishment, which she receives and stores very proudly in her wallet.